-The possession and use of alcoholic beverages on campus and at college sponsored functions is prohibited, except in designated college-owned houses and apartments when students are 21 years of age or older (refer to the Residence Life Theme Houses and Apartments Alcohol Policy).
+The possession and use of alcoholic beverages on campus and at university-sponsored functions is prohibited, except in designated university-owned houses and apartments when students are 21 years of age or older (refer to the Residence Life Theme Houses and Apartments Alcohol Policy).
 This policy includes the following provisions:

 - Intoxication and other alcohol-related behavior is not condoned.